nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Quantum:** Pertaining to the discrete quantum mechanical nature of the phenomena observed in quantum dots.

-### Expanded Definition and Usage\nCadmium Quantum Dots are pivotal in revolutionizing how light is manipulated and used in technology, thanks to their precise and tunable emission spectra, which can be controlled by varying the dot size.
+### Expanded Definition and Usage:
+Cadmium Quantum Dots are pivotal in revolutionizing how light is manipulated and used in technology, thanks to their precise and tunable emission spectra, which can be controlled by varying the dot size.
 This capability allows for exceptional color accuracy and vibrancy in displays and provides advanced options for high-resolution imaging in biomedical applications.
 However, due to the toxicity of cadmium, the use and disposal of CQDs are subject to regulatory controls, necessitating ongoing research into safer alternatives or processes to mitigate environmental and health risks.